|

-A podcast hosted by Laura Cathcart Robbins and co-hosted by Scott Slaughter, The Only One in the Room is an interview-type show that highlights different stories.
+A podcast hosted by Laura Cathcart Robbins and co-hosted by Scott Slaughter, Only One in the Room is an interview-type show that highlights different stories.
 There are many times when we feel like we are the only ones dealing with certain situations.
 This podcast, which is one of the more real sobriety podcasts, helps individuals feel understood and like they really aren’t the only ones in the room.
 Her episodes range from how to survive anxiety to becoming sober.
 They especially highlight the importance of mental health.
 The podcast connects people by reminding us that although we are all different, many times, we face the same challenges.
+There are 830 episodes as of this writing, and each one will help you remain strong in your sober lifestyle.

 This Naked Mind Podcast